kishorekanala/nicbook/NetworkInterfaceController.md

 ### What Application sees wrt Data Flow

 Applications such as email, browser prepare buffer with content to be sent to destination by opening a socket and sending the content over the socket at the sender side.
-At the receiving side, applications such as email, browser opens socket and receives the content over the scokets.
+At the receiving side, applications such as email, browser opens socket and receives the content over the sockets. sdfsfd

 <figure style="text-align: center;">